Immediate Volunteer Needs

 - Other right-of-ways maintained by the city

-Please fill out the form below and someone from Public Works staff will be in touch within a few days.
+Please fill out the form below and a Public Works staff member will be in touch within a few days.

 Request a Volunteer Project

 Looking to give back in other ways?
-We value and encourage new ideas and innovative ways to keep Boulder beautiful, please submit your ideas to: VolunteerPW@bouldercolorado.gov and a Public Works staff member will get in touch to discuss.
+We value and encourage new ideas and innovative ways to keep Boulder beautiful.
+Submit your ideas to: VolunteerPW@bouldercolorado.gov and a Public Works staff member will get in touch to discuss.

 Boulder's multi use path system is an expanding wonder of interconnections across the Boulder community.
 As such it is used by all the diverse groups who live, work and visit our city.
 Being a member of Shared Paths Boulder encourages me to do my part to keep the paths clear and friendly, and gives all users a sense that there is a shared community responsibility to do the same."- Stephen Colby of Shared Paths, for the adoption program